Medic1111/OPINIOMATE-EJS/README.md

 ---

-[TECH]:

-- NodeJS, Express, EJS, PASSPORT, THIRD-PARTY-API, EXPRESS-SESSION, MONGODB
+## TECH:

+1. NodeJS
+2. Express
+3. EJS
+4. PASSPORT
+5. THIRD-PARTY-NEWS-API
+6. EXPRESS-SESSION
+7. MONGODB

-# START
+## START

-- Download project and open it on your favorite IDE
+1. Download project and open it on your favorite IDE

-- On the terminal, run: npm init
+2. On the terminal, run: `npm install`

-- Once dependencies are downloaded, run the command: node index.js
+3. Once dependencies are downloaded, run the command: `node index.js`

-- Alternatively, if nodemon is installed, run: nodemon index.js
+4. Alternatively, if nodemon is installed, run: `nodemon index.js`

-[TESTING_CREDENTIALS]:
+### TESTING CREDENTIALS:

-Username: test@test.com
+- Username: test@test.com
-Password: test
+- Password: test

 # PLAN OF ACTION: